Connects: Skagway, AK, to Alaska Highway, YT

 The South Klondike Highway offers some spectacular scenery as it climbs an 11 percent grade from sea level at Skagway to White Pass.
 The highway then winds through the subalpine landscape of Tormented Valley to Tutshi Lake, Tagish Lake and the picturesque Emerald Lake.

 Miles from Skagway (S) and Alaska Highway (AH) shown.

-- S 67.9 (109.3 km) AH 29.8 (47.9 km) Caribou Crossing Trading Post has a massive display in its wildlife gallery which includes the world's largest polar bear mount, a life-size woolly mammoth; a Mountie Musem; as well as dog cart rides and visits with husky puppies.
-End your visit with a stop in at their cafe with soups, sandwiches and sweet treats.
+S 67.2 (109 km) AH 30.5 (49.1 km) Caribou Crossing Trading Post has an indoor wildlife gallery which includes the world’s largest polar bear mount, a life-size woolly mammoth; a Mountie Museum; as well as dog cart rides and visits with husky puppies.
+End (or begin) your visit with a stop at their cafe with soups, sandwiches and sweet treats.

 S 72.7 (117.6 km) AH 25 (40.2 km) Emerald Lake (also known as Rainbow Lake) viewpoint.